Update on Fall SAT Administrations

 SAT Administration Details:

-Approximately 334,000 students registered for the September 26 SAT® administration and 363,000 for the October 3 SAT and SAT Subject Tests™ administration.
-As a result of local test centers deciding to close or reduce capacity due to covid-related health and safety measures, 183,000 September-registered students and 154,000 October-registered students are unable to test as of September 21.
-Of test centers initially scheduled to administer the tests, 61% are currently open for September and 65% are currently open for October, though some have reduced capacity; of open centers, 9% are at capacity for September and 27% are at capacity for October; of centers that announced they are closed, 39% are closed for September and 35% are closed for October.
+Approximately 307,000 students registered for the September 26 SAT® administration and 362,000 for the October 3 SAT and SAT Subject Tests™ administration.
+As a result of local test centers deciding to close or reduce capacity due to covid-related health and safety measures, 171,000 September-registered students and 194,000 October-registered students were unable to test.
+Of test centers initially scheduled to administer the tests, 60% were open for September and 58% were open for October, though some had reduced capacity.
+In total, approximately 304,000 students were able to take the SAT and SAT Subject Tests™ in September and October worldwide.

 Test Center Availability and Capacity

-This year, many schools and test centers will have reduced capacity because of social distancing guidelines, and they may encounter unexpected closures.
+This year, many schools and test centers have had reduced capacity because of social distancing guidelines, and students may encounter unexpected closures.
 While College Board cannot directly control capacity and test center availability, we are working to ensure that as many students as possible are able to test safely.

 We have urged member colleges to provide flexibility to students in three ways: